return5/Simple-Space-Explorer/README.md

 ## Introduction
 Simple Space Explorer is a very simple game of exploring space, discovering new planets, and trading with planets and other ships.
-Be sure to watch out for hostile ships.
 Each game starts with a randomly generated number of planets and ships. each with a randomly selected name,inventory, and location.
 Player starts game with a random ship with randomly selcted locationa nd inventory.
 PLayer's objective is to try to get the highest score in the alloted time by discovering new planets and ships, trading rare items,and upgrading their ship.